XxRaVaGeRxX/Corkus/README.md

 ## Overview
 > Free use ModInfo.xml Generator
 >
-> Enjoy the simplicity of a one click file generation app
+> Enjoy the simplicity of a one click file generation app - Set up after first run with `corkus.config`
 >
+> Corkus will auto-detect and generate a .config if you delete your original copy
+>
+> Turn off Auto Generation to "save" your config.
+Otherwise Corkus will overwrite every run.

 ## Features
 >Friendly CLI interface